Cao Zheng: Becoming an outlaw

 After being robbed at Yellow Mud Ridge of the valuables he was escorting to Dongjing which were birthday gift for Grand Tutor Cai Jing, Yang Zhi deserts the escort party for fear he would be punished.
 He wanders in despair and comes to Cao Zheng's inn.
 When he, penniless, tries to leave without paying Cao's wife for his meal, the butcher rushes out from the kitchen to block his way.
 As they are fighting, Cao suddenly breaks off realising that Yang is no ordinary man.
 He is delighted to learn that the man is Yang Zhi, who is reputed to be a highly-skilled fighter.

 Cao Zheng recommends Yang Zhi join the outlaw band led by DengLong at Mount Twin Dragons (二龍山) in Qingzhou.
-When Yang is approaching the hill, he runs into Lu Zhishen, and the two, assuming the other is hostile, fight each other to a standstill.
+When Yang is approaching the hill, he runs into Lu Zhishen, and the two, assuming the other is hostile, fights each other to a standstill.
 They finally think it is wiser to know the other's identity.
 Lu, who is running away from arrest by Grand Marshal Gao Qiu for having thwarted his plot to murder Lin Chong, tells Yang that Deng Long would not accept him and has barricaded the only way up the hill.
-The two head to the inn of Cao Zheng, who proposes a plan to get into the stronghold.
+The two heads back to the inn of Cao Zheng, who proposes a plan to get into the stronghold.

 Cao Zheng and Yang Zhi take a tied-up Lu Zhishen to Mount Twin Dragons, claiming that they have caught him after he got drunk and are delivering him for a reward.
 Glad to hear that Lu, who has overwhelmed him in their fight, is captured, Deng Long orders the group be let in.
 Upon seeing Deng, Lu Zhishen breaks free and hacks him to death.
 Lu and Yang take over the stronghold.
 Cao Zheng joins them later.

 Joining Liangshan

 After being beaten in his military attack on Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong), where he volunteers to wipe out all the local bandits to redeem himself.
-Concluding that Huyan is a tough opponent, Mount Twin Dragons and two other strongholds in Qingzhou request help from Liangshan.
+Concluding that Huyan is a tough opponent, Mount Twin Dragons and two other strongholds in Qingzhou, made a request for help from Liangshan.
 Song Jiang comes to Qingzhou with a force and captures and wins over Huyan.
 The bandits of Mount Twin Dragons, including Cao Zheng, are absorbed into Liangshan.